MediBoss/Professional-Portfolio/README.md

 # Project Portfolio

 ## Overview
-This repository contains a list of my main projects to showcase my software engineering skills.
+This repository contains a list of projects to showcase my software engineering skills.
 There are some products that  I am currenlty working on that haven't been added.
 Stay tuned!

 ## ToDo
 - [ ] Add Links to Live websites.